Russia ready to discuss prisoner swap with US, Lavrov says after Griner conviction - KESQ

 Russia is ready to discuss an exchange of prisoners with the United States through a diplomatic channel agreed upon by both countries, Russia’s foreign minister Sergey Lavrov said Friday, state news agency RIA Novosti reported.

-“On the matter of persons who are convicted in Russia and in the United States … there is a specified channel that has been agreed upon by [Presidents Vladimir Putin and Joe Biden], and no matter what anyone says publicly, this channel will remain in effect,” Lavrov reportedly said at a news conference in Cambodia’s capital Phnom Penh on Friday.
+“On the matter of persons who are convicted in Russia and in the United States … there is a specified channel that has been agreed upon by [Russian President Vladimir Putin and US President Joe Biden], and no matter what anyone says publicly, this channel will remain in effect,” Lavrov reportedly said at a news conference in Cambodia’s capital Phnom Penh on Friday.

+“We are ready to discuss this topic, but within the framework of the channel that has been agreed by the presidents,” Lavrov added.

 His comments come one day after American women’s basketball star Brittney Griner was convicted of deliberately smuggling drugs into Russia and sentenced to nine years of jail time, in a case that has raised concerns she is being used as a political pawn in Russia’s war against Ukraine.